-Push notifications play an important role in a successful mobile app marketing strategy.
-They can help you increase engagement, reduce churn, and turn inactive users into loyal paying customers.
-One of the advantages of push notifications is that they don’t require contact information from users.
-CTRs (click-through rates) are twice as high as emails.
-Plus, users don’t get stuck in spam filters and everything is pretty easy to set up.
+One of the advantages of push notifications that no contact information from users is required.
+That´s just one reason why their CTRs (click-through rates) are twice as high as emails.
+Plus, users don’t get stuck in spam filters.
+Everything is pretty easy to set up.
 In order to be able to work with this channel, you have to take two important steps: choose a push provider and subscribe your app users to receive push notifications.

 How do I subscribe to push notifications?